rainbowdesign/OxygenNotIncluded-Mods/README.md

 - ImprovedAnimalsMod.dll
-The improved animals mod adds some more element transformations you can get from different **Hatches**:
+-The improved animals mod adds some more element transformations you can get from different **Hatches**:
-Hatches eat Diamond and regolith.
+-Hatches eat Diamond and regolith.
-Metal Hatches eat now MaficRock and Bleachstone.
+-Metal Hatches eat now MaficRock and Bleachstone.
-Rock Hatches now give off slime.
+-Rock Hatches now give off slime.
-Sage hatches eat Algae and give off polluted Water.
+-Sage hatches eat Algae and give off polluted Water.
 There are some more changes.

 - AdaptedElementsMod.dll
 The mod makes it **hard to build a Steam turbine** you need to craft special materials from heated and frozen materials.
 You need to make frozen petrolium and carbon dioxide aswell as heat pyrite.

-The frozen.yaml file replaces wolframite with tuned mercury which you can use as coolant.
-Without it the elements mod is more easy.

 Install: